Customer Effort Score: Why It Matters and How to Measure It

 How does CES differ from NPS and CSAT?

-While NPS measures loyalty and the likelihood of recommending a brand, and CSAT measures immediate satisfaction, CES specifically measures the ease of customer interactions.
+While the Net Promoter Score NPS measures customer loyalty and the likelihood of recommending a brand, and CSAT measures immediate satisfaction, CES specifically measures the ease of customer interactions.

 When should I send a CES survey?